InftyAI/llmaz/docs/proposals/376-metric-aggregagor/README.md

 know that this has succeeded?
 -->

-- A simple implementation with least-latency scheduling algorithm
+- A simple implementation with latency aware dispatching algorithm
-- Extensible with different consumers in the cluster, like the Lora autoscaler or the ai gateway
+- Extensible with different consumers in the cluster, like the HPA autoscaler or the ai gateway
-- Metrics visualization support, like Grafana

 ### Non-Goals